KyleHollands/Moderation_Cost_Analysis__Work_Project/README.md

-# Loop_Through_Sheets__Work_Project
+# Moderation_Cost_Analysis__Work_Project
-The goal of this project is to loop through various Google Sheets for various uses.
+This ongoing project consists of gathering, analyzing and visualizing data for our contracted moderation team, and devising methods and new avenues to reduce costs.
+The project has saved $30,000 in 2023 and is on track to save the company between $150,000 - $200,000 in 2024.